hmajid2301/netlify-subdomain-manager/README.md

 Usage: src [options]

 Options:
   --version                  Show version number                       [boolean] -a, --accessToken          The Netlify access token to use the Netlify API.
                                                                       [required]
+  -c, --createDomainEntries  If set to True, will also create domain entries in
+                             Netlify.                                  [boolean]
-  -f, --domainAliasFile  Path to JSON file, which contains the subdomain the
+  -f, --subdomainFile        Path to JSON file, which contains the subdomain the
+                             netlify site should have.
+                                                  [default: "./subdomains.json"]
+  -m, --mainDomain           The main domain you want to create subdomain
+                             within.                                  [required]
-                         netlify site should have.                    [required] -m, --mainDomain       The main domain you want to create subdomain within.                                      [required] -s, --siteId           The site Id to add the subdomain to on Netlify.
+  -s, --siteId               The site Id to add the subdomain to on Netlify.
                                                                       [required]
   -h, --help                 Show help                                 [boolean]
 ```

 ### Docker